At a Distance, Spring Is Green

 At a Distance, Spring Is Green is a 2021 South Korean television series adapted from the webtoon of the same name.
-It aired on Mondays and Tuesdays at 21:30 (KST) from June 14 to July 20, 2021 on KBS2.
-It is available to stream internationally on Viki and iQiyi (exclusively for South Eastern Asian regions).
+It aired on Monday and Tuesday at 21:30 (KST) from June 14 to July 20, 2021, on KBS2.
+It is available for worldwide streaming on Viki and iQiyi, the latter exclusively in Southeast Asia.

-At a Distance, Spring Is Green is a coming of age, campus story about youth in their 20s whose lives appear to be like the beauty of spring from afar but cold and harsh when viewed up close.
+At a Distance, Spring Is Green is a coming-of-age, campus story about youth in their 20s whose lives seem to be like the beauty of spring from afar but cold and harsh when viewed up close.

 Synopsis

-The story centers around Yeo Jun (Park Ji-hoon) a freshman at Myeongil University.
-Yeo Jun appears to have everything together, he's good-looking, loved by his peers, has a charming personality, comes from a wealthy family, and lives up to the expectations set for him.
-All isn't as appears to be as he has another side of his life he cannot show anyone and a lot of pain he must keep buried inside.

-During a group project, he meets Nam Su-hyeon (Bae In-hyuk), a 3rd year in his department who is a straight-A student but a social outcast with a thorny personality.
+The drama focuses on Yeo Jun (Park Ji-hoon), a charming and rich freshman at Myeong-il University who is loved by his peers.
+During a group project, he meets Nam Su-hyeon (Bae In-hyuk), a third-year socially awkward student in his department.
 Coming from a poor family, Su-hyeon is only concerned with earning school credits and money to support his family.
-He doesn't have time for friends and even less time for spoiled, rich kids but Yeo Jun takes a strong, puppy-dog liking to him anyway—the two personalities who should mix like oil and water gradually form a close bond as they take care of each other's pain and shortcomings.
-Another 3rd year, Kim So-bin (Kang Min-ah) who is fairly average in everything and struggles to stand out enters the fold, and the three form an unlikely, strange trio.
+He does not have time for friends and even less time for spoiled, rich kids.
+Another third-year student, Kim So-bin (Kang Min-ah) – who is quite average in everything and struggles – joins the group; the three form an unlikely, strange trio.